data-forge/data-forge-js/README.md

 **Warning**: This project is a work in progress, the API is now stabilizing and I'm turning my focus to performance.
 Moving forward I'm making every effort to keep the API backward compatible, however some small changes should still be expected and the version number will be updated appropriately.

-Please contribute and help guide the direction of *data-forge*.
+Please contribute or give feedback and help guide the direction of *data-forge*.

+I am currently figuring out how plugins should work with data-forge.
+Please let me know if you have an thoughts on the subject.

 **Note**: Data-Forge relies heavily on [linq.js](https://github.com/mihaifm/linq) which I use extensively for all aspects of my JavaScript work.
 Over time I'll reduce Data-Forge reliance on linq.js although it will remain an invaluable resource.